bgK/vita-core-dump/README.md

 Dwarf CFI is produced with debug builds (the `-g` compiler flag).
 ARM runtime CFI is produced by default when building C++ code with exceptions enabled.
 It can otherwise be enabled with `-funwind-tables`.

-It is recommended to use debug builds so `vita-core-dump` can display richer information such as function names and line numbers.
+It is recommended to use debug builds without optimizations so `vita-core-dump` can display richer information such as function names, line numbers and local variables:
+`CFLAGS=-Og -g`.

 Error conditions:
 | Error message | Explanation   |